OpenBB-finance/OpenBB/website/content/excel/reference/library/economy/fred_search.md

 <!-- markdownlint-disable MD041 -->

-Search for FRED series or economic releases by ID or fuzzy query.
+Search for FRED series or economic releases by ID or string.
 This does not return the observation values, only the metadata.
 Use this function to find series IDs for `fred_series()`.

 ## Syntax